trilitech/tezos-developer-docs/docs/unity/quickstart.md

 ## Enabling WebGL support

-The WebGL platform allows you to publish Unity projects to run in a web browser.
+The Unity SDK provides a WebGL template that you can use to publish Unity projects to run in a web browser.
 Follow these steps to set up the Tezos SDK to work with WebGL:

 1. In the Unity Editor, go to the Project panel and find the `TezosSDK` folder.
 1. From the `WebGLFrontend/output` folder, copy the `StreamingAssets` and `WebGLTemplates` folders into the `Assets` folder of your project.

-   Unity creates WebGL template folders for your project.
-   Each template is contained as a subfolder within the `WebGLTemplates` folder.
-   Each template subfolder contains an `index.html` file along with any other resources the page needs, such as images or stylesheets.

-1. Select the template to use in the WebGL build:
+1. Select the AirGap template to use in the WebGL build:

    1. Click **Edit > Project Settings**.
    1. Go to the **Player** tab.
    1. On the Player tab, go to the **WebGL settings** tab.
-   1. Under **Resolution and Presentation**, select the WebGL template to use.
+   1. Under **Resolution and Presentation**, select the AirGap WebGL template.

 1. To enable copy and paste in the WebGL build, double-click `WebGLCopyAndPaste.unitypackage`, which is in the `WebGLFrontend/output` folder of the SDK, to install it.